 Local Ownership

-Install it locally, keep the SQLite database under your control, and decide when anything leaves your machine.
+Install it locally, keep your trading history under your control, and decide when anything leaves your machine.

 | SCO | Opening drive | +$1,246 |